Manisha11sep/BugTracker/README.md

 # BugTracker
+## For the live version, click [here](http://www.bugtrackerinfo.com/)

 ## About
 Bug Tracker is a full stack web application that helps users to manage bugs.
-This application allows for creating a new bug, post comment on bugs and search bugs by username or bug description.
-BugTracker has admin login which has access to all users and bug details  It also allow managers(admin) to keep track of bugs and user and see different reports.
-Admin can see different reports in graphical form and send email to multiple users at the same time.
+This application allows user to create a new bug, post/edit/delete comment and search bugs by username or bug description.
+BugTracker has admin login which has access to all users and bug details  It also allow managers(admin) to keep track of bugs and user and filter the search results.
+Admin can see different reports in graphical form(Charts & tables) and send email to multiple users at the same time.
 BugTracker was a personally developed application.

 ## Technologies